rahulgos/ShoutOut/README.md

   Users can sign in with their Google account.
 User info is stored in Firestore.

 - **Create, Edit, Delete Posts**
-  Authenticated users can create new posts, edit their own posts, or delete them.
+  Authenticated users can create new posts, edit their posts, or delete them.

 - **Like Posts**
   Users can like/unlike posts.
 Likes are updated in real-time.